Beskhue/enactive-agents/docs/usage.experiments.rst

 The world keeps track of primitive interactions and their logic.

 The logic associated with a primitive interaction is a function that manipulates the world, and that returns the primitive interaction the agent actually enacted.
-The functions are stored in the world per agent, as a dictionary mapping primitive interactions to the interaction logic functions.
+The functions are stored per agent in the world as a dictionary that maps primitive interactions to the interaction logic functions.
+The interaction logic functions manipulate the world.
-Different agents can have different logic for the same primitives.
+Because the functions are stored per agent, different agents can have different logic for the same primitives.

 Once an agent attempts to interact a specific primitive interaction, the world evaluates the associated function.